KingChad127/LinkedIntList/README.md

 # LinkedIntList
-First project in C. An implementation of a LinkedList
+First project in C. An implementation of a LinkedList of integers